 Soundboard or audio mixer

 Is your church already using an audio interface like a soundboard for your services?
-Good news: You can connect your audio mixer directly to your main Switcher device (i.e., the iOS device on which you’re running your livestream).
-Using an audio mixer or soundboard with Switcher allows you to give your at-home or remote attendees the same audio experience as the people who attend your service in person.
+Good news: You can connect your audio mixer directly to your main device (i.e., the iOS device on which you’re running your livestream).
+Using an audio mixer or soundboard with your device allows you to give your at-home or remote attendees the same audio experience as the people who attend your service in person.

 Reliable Wi-Fi

-The only other thing you absolutely must have to livestream your church service?
+The only other thing you absolutely must have to live stream your church service?
 A good internet connection.
-If your internet upload speed is inadequate, your livestream could buffer, slow down, freeze, or possibly stop altogether.
+If your internet upload speed is inadequate, your live stream could buffer, slow down, freeze, or possibly stop altogether.
 You can check your network’s speed by running a quick speed test.
 The upload speed is the number to notice: You’ll need at least 3 Mbps to send out an HD (720p) stream, and double that if you want to stream in Full HD (1080p).

 Do a test stream before you go live to check your video and audio quality.
 Nothing’s worse than promising a great virtual experience, but not delivering because you didn’t make a few checks.